mirror/boost/libs/ptr_container/doc/reference.rst

 =========

 The documentation is divided into a an explanation for each container.
-All the common interface is explained only once, but links are always provided to the relevant links.
+When containers have the same interface, that common interface is explained only once, but links are always provided to more relevant information.
 Please make sure you understand the `Clonable <reference.html#the-clonable-concept>`_ concept and the `Clone Allocator <reference.html#the-clone-allocator-concept>`_ concept.